Tygs/ayo/README.md

+# USE ANYIO INSTEAD

+anyio has become the standard for those kind of things now, so I'm going to archive this project, and you should use anyio instead: http://anyio.readthedocs.io/

 # WARNING

 While most of the examples work and are unit tested, the API is still moving a lot and we have zero doc.
 Don't spend too much time on here.